1206 Somerville Rd

 The recent analysis of information from known cases leads to textured surface implants being the main risk factor.
 And in particular, the Allegan Biocell textured surface seems to have the most risk.
-Therefore, as a precaution, and in agreement with the FDA, on July 24, 2019, Allergan asked all surgeons around the world to stop inserting implants with the Biocell surface and recalled all devices that were on the shelves in hospitals and doctors' offices.
+Therefore, as a precaution, and in agreement with the FDA, on July 24, 2019, Allergan asked all surgeons around the world to stop inserting implants with the Biocell surface and recalled all devices that were on the shelves in hospitals and doctor's offices.
 This was done as a precaution.
 The exact mechanism for textured surfaces causing the disease is NOT known at this time.
+The mechanism may be simple inflammation, due to a bacterial contamination or a genetic risk in the individual patient.
 Implants with smooth outer surfaces do not seem to cause the risk of the disease.

 At the present time, the FDA is NOT recommending that it is necessary for women with Biocell implants to have them removed or exchanged.
-For those women, the FDA is only recommending routine breast exams and mammograms and being aware of the possible presenting signs of BIA-ALCL.
-The presenting signs of BIA-ALCL can be breast swelling or fluid collection causing breast asymmetry (70%), lumps in the breast (20%) or lymph node in the armpit (5%), pain, redness or rash (rare).
-The most common presenting symptom is breast swelling due to fluid around the implant.
+For women with breast implants, the FDA is only recommending routine breast exams and mammograms and being aware of the possible presenting signs of BIA-ALCL.
+The presenting signs of BIA-ALCL are most often breast swelling or fluid collection causing breast asymmetry (70%), lumps in the breast related to the capsule (20%) or lymph node in the armpit, distant lesion, pain, (10%) redness or rash (rare).
+But the most common presenting symptom is breast swelling due to fluid around the implant caused by the lymphoma.

+Patients need to consider the risks as there are known at the present time.
 The overall lifetime predicted risk, with the data available now, is low but covers a wide range.
-From 1:443 to 1:3,300 in women with Biocell implants, to 1:30,000 when all textures implants are lumped together in the data analysis.
+From 1:443 to 1:3,300 in women with Biocell implants; to 1:30,000 when all textured implants are considered together in the data analysis.
 Put this into perspective by considering the breast cancer risk in women is 1:7 to 1:8 women.

-There have been just over 700 cases of BIA-ALCL reported worldwide.
+At the time I am updating this website there have been just over 800 cases of BIA-ALCL reported worldwide.
+In the United States, there have been about 300 cases.
 There have been about 33 deaths due to the disease reported worldwide.